drey7925/perovskite/README.md

 * A lot of basic features, like a player model, are still missing
 * No scripting language yet - all game logic is written in Rust
     * And no dynamic content loading yet.
 It might be possible once crABI stabilizes.
+* TLS support is a WIP.
+At this time, you need to bring your own certificate.
+    * Let's Encrypt (certbot) works for this.
+One day, I'd like to implement automatic certificate provisioning using ACME + ALPN challenges.
+This ran into some problems on my first attempt.
+    * TLS-secured servers should use address format `https://domain:port`
+    * Unsecured servers should use the existing format `grpc://domain:port`

 The benefits:
 * The engine is optimized for scalability and performance where possible